-- 1-SELECT DRIVE 01

-- 2-SELECT DRIVE 02

-- 3-DISPLAY DRIVE CONFIGURATION

-- 4-FORMAT DRIVE
+- 4 FORMAT DRIVE

-- 5-READ DRIVE DATA
+- 5 READ DRIVE DATA

-- 6-WRITE DATA TO DRIVE
+- 6 WRITE DATA TO DRIVE

-- 9-MEMORY-DMA TEST
+- 9 MEMORY DMA TEST

-- E-PRINT ERROR LOG
+- E PRINT ERROR LOG

-R-REPLACE BAD BLOCKS

-T-READ/WRITE RANDOM SECTORS TEST W-WR/RD/COMPARE DRIVE DATA
+- R REPLACE BAD BLOCKS T - READ/WRITE RANDOM SECTORS TEST W - WR/RD/COMPARE DRIVE DATA

 The first letter (A) of the version number represents the hardware revision number, the second letter (B) represents the formatter version number, and the third letter (C) represents the DU emulation revision.
 The IP/SA and boot addresses are read from the switch settings.
 The address shown above is the IP register.
 Add 2 for the SA register (772152).
-Items 1 and 2, SELECT DRIVE, will be the number of the drive as wired on the drive; for example, if the second drive is selected (jumpered) as 6 on the drive, the display will be 06.
-If the drives are assigned the same number or if both numbers are odd (or even), the program will prompt as follows:
+Items 1, 2, 7, and 8, SELECT DRIVE, will be the number of the drive as wired on the drive; for example, if the second drive is selected (jumpered) as 6 on the drive, the display will be 06.
+A drive may be assigned the numbers 1 or 5 but not both; that is, if 1 is assigned, 5 may not be assigned.
+The same applies for 2 or 6 and 3 or 7.
+If the drives are assigned the same number or if the two least significant binary bits are the same, the program will prompt as follows:

-ERROR-BOTH DRIVES HAVE THE SAME UNIT NUMBER RESET THE UNIT NUMBERS AND PRESS RETURN TO RESTART or
+ERROR - BOTH DRIVES HAVE THE SAME UNIT NUMBER RESET THE UNIT NUMBERS AND PRESS RETURN TO RESTART or

+ERROR - DRIVE UNIT NUMBERS MUST HAVE UNIQUE LEAST SIGNIFICANT BITS

-ERROR-ONE DRIVE UNIT NUMBER MUST BE ODD AND THE OTHER MUST BE EVEN RESET THE UNIT NUMBER AND PRESS RETURN TO RESTART
+RESET THE UNIT NUMBER AND PRESS RETURN TO RESTART